First version: Dec 2016, updated Feb 2018

 Strictly platforms as broader than marketplaces.
 For example, an operating system or social network is a platform but not, strictly, a marketplace.
 However, many of the same ideas apply and so the distinction does not matter much here.

-Like a snowball down a mountain, marketplaces, once past a critical size, have the potential to grow rapidly thanks to positive feedback where buyers and sellers: more buyers means more sellers and vice versa.
+Like a snowball down a mountain, once past a critical size marketplaces have the potential to grow rapidly thanks to positive feedback between buyers and sellers: more buyers means more sellers and vice versa.
 This is because both buyers and sellers value a bigger marketplace because it offers:

-Furthermore, buyers and sellers usually don’t want to have to participate in lots of different marketplaces (“multi-homing” is a pain).
-Combined with the positive feedback effects this creates a strong pressure for there to be just one marketplaces.1
+Furthermore, buyers and sellers don’t want to have to go to many different marketplaces (“multi-homing” is a pain).
+Combined with the positive feedback effects of liquidity and diversity, this creates a strong pressure for there to be just one marketplace.1

-Because of snowball economics over time you converge on just one marketplaces – “marketplaces tend to one”.
+Because of these snowball economics, over time one marketplace will come to dominate – “marketplaces tend to one”.

 You don’t have ten fish markets in a town, you have one.
 You don’t have fifty stock exchanges, you have one.